 Reliable Internet Stream Transport "RIST" Activity Group

 The RIST AG was formed to address the lack of compatibility between devices that provide reliable low-latency transport of high-quality video over public IP networks.
-This effort has led to multiple companies and organizations releasing products that support RIST, as demonstrated by the successful interop tests conducted at VidTrans 2019-2020 and at industry events such as IBC and NAB.
+This effort has led to many companies and organizations producing products that support RIST.
+Along with interoperability demos at industry events such as IBC and NAB, RIST is being actively supported by the 150+ members of the RIST Forum (https://www.rist.tv/).

 Work continues within the RIST AG towards developing further RIST specifications that include additional features.
 All VSF members are welcome to join the RIST AG by contacting the co-chairs.